alchemycodelab/module-one-curriculum-base/SPRINT-WEEK.md

         - One table should have a foreign key pointing to another table (like `participants` having a `workshop_id`)
     - Your app is a sufficiently complex "game" that stores game state in supabase.

+The two questions I ask while grading: 1) does the app work? and 2) how would I feel if somebody asked me to maintain this app (i.e., WTFs per minute)?

 You will receive a grade as a group, as well as an individual grade.

 Generally speaking, those grades will be the same.
 These grades will usually be different only in cases where it becomes obvious that one or more group members contributes markedly less or otherwise damages the group's ability to work.
 In a group project, this is of course difficult thing to pin down, and there are three major ways I'll evaluate this participation: